Alpine Skills Course

 Prerequisites

 • Fitness: The Alpine Skills Course is a very physically demanding week in the mountains with not a lot of time for rest.
 Therefore, the biggest prerequisite is good physical fitness!
-You don’t need to be an Olympic athlete but you must be able to complete long days on your feet while carrying a pack.
+You don’t need to be an Olympic athlete but you must be able to complete long days on your feet while carrying a pack in very rugged terrain.
+The longest days may include up to 25km of distance and 1500m of elevation gain.
 If you are unsure about your abilities please contact us at any time.

 • Outdoor Experience: All participants must have basic hiking, camping and general outdoors skills.
 You need to be comfortable being self-sufficient with all the camping & such so that we can focus our energy on the climbing.